-Author has written 22 stories for Chronicles of Narnia, Harry Potter, Star Wars, Merlin, Life With Derek, Lloyd Alexander, Tapestry, Henry H. Neff, Mass Effect, and Dragon Age.
+Author has written 22 stories for Chronicles of Narnia, Harry Potter, Star Wars, Merlin, Life With Derek, Lloyd Alexander, Tapestry, Henry H. Neff, Dragon Age, and Mass Effect.

 LMSharp here!
 I'm a 20-something lit nut from the U.S. of A., just trying to make my way in a world where everything's changing so fast.
 I like to read, I like to write, and sometimes, when I have a bit of extra time, I spend that time writing fanfiction.

 In my stories I try to be as true to the characters and the spirit of the work as I can.
 Beyond that you won't find anything in my stories that's incredibly violent, sexual, or profane.
 There is violence, there is romance, there is mild swearing, but I try to keep things classy.
 My fandoms are varied.
 If I've seen or read something that I like, I've probably written about it somewhere.
 What makes it on this site are the characters I understand and the plots (or ideas) that took off.